ERC725Alliance/erc725.js/README.md

 **Parameters**

-1. `schemaKey` - `String`: The name or the hash of the key name as defined in the schema on instatiation of the ERC725 class.
+1. `schemaKey` - `String`: The name (or the encoded name as the schema 'key') of the schema element in the class instance's schema.

-1. `data` - `Mixed`: Either an array of key/value (`[{key:'0x04f9u0weuf...',value:'0x0f3209fj...'}]` pairs if the schema `keyType` is 'Array', or the single value to be decoded for 'Singleton' or 'Mapping' keyTypes.
+1. `data` - `Mixed`: Either the single value to be decoded for 'Singleton' or 'Mapping' keyTypes, or an array of key/value (`[{key:'0x04f9u0weuf...',value:'0x0f3209fj...'}]` pairs if the schema `keyType` is 'Array'.

 **Returns**

-`Mixed`: Result will be as defined in the schema.
+`Mixed`: Returns decoded data as defined and expected in the schema (single value for keyTypes 'Singleton' & 'Mapping', or an array of values keyType 'Array).

 **Example**